PauloLory-ionos/spec/rest-api-guidelines.md

 ##### Additional Design Tips

-1. Document Relationship Types Clearly: Explain in API documentation which relationships are compositional (structural) and which are aggregational (weak), so developers know if deleting one entity affects others.
+1. Document relationship types clearly: explain in the API documentation which relationships are compositional (structural) and which are aggregational (weak), so developers know if deleting one entity affects others.
 2. When aggregating, leverage hypermedia links to indicate connections rather than deeply nesting endpoints.
 For example, in a response for a disk, include links to virtualMachine: { "attached_instance": "/virtual-machines/{virtualMachineName}" }
-3. Separate Resource Ownership Logic: If the relationship requires logic specific to the parent-child relationship, consider defining an intermediate resource, such as a vm-attachment relationship resource to better manage the association.
+3. Separate resource ownership logic: if the relationship requires logic specific to the parent-child relationship, consider defining an intermediate resource, such as a vm-attachment relationship resource to better manage the association.

 Using this approach will help you model these relationships in a way that reflects real-world dependencies and ownership, while keeping the API design clean and intuitive.